daniele-marini/Intrusion_detection/README.md

 ## Problem

-The task is about detecting objects (intruders) that do not belong to a static reference scene (background) and establish which of such objects are persons.
+The task is about detecting objects (intruders) that do not belong to a static reference scene (background), highlight the contours and establish if such objects are persons or objects added/removed from the scene.
 This is achieved by background subtraction and blob labeling process

 ## Data